oasisprotocol/sapphire-paratime/docs/gasless.md

 executes the original transaction.

-Oasis Sapphire supports two transaction relaying methods: The **on-chain signer** exposes the Oasis-specific contract state encryption functionality while the **gas station network** method is a standardized approach known in other blockchains as well.
+Oasis Sapphire supports two transaction relaying methods: The **on-chain signer** is trustless and utilizes the Oasis-specific contract state encryption while the **gas station network** service is known from other blockchains as well.

 :::caution